Use Our Services

 Annual User Form

-Upon completion of the User Form, the user's Irish1Card is activated to serve as an access key for the remainder of the current academic year, plus one semester.
+Upon completion of the User Form, the user's Irish1Card is activated to serve as an access key to CEST laboratories for the remainder of the current academic year, plus one semester.
 Please note: undergraduate students are only given access through May of the current academic year, and short-term visiting scholars for the duration of their stay.

 Before using CEST, all users must have completed Risk Management’s Laboratory Safety Training modules (1-3), Fire Extinguisher Training module, and the appropriate level of Radiation training that has been assigned to them from their Direct-Line supervisor.
-At a minimum, all CEST users must complete the Radiation Awareness module in ComplyND.
+At a minimum, all CEST users must complete the Machine-Produced Radiation module in ComplyND.

 Additionally, each user must be trained on the operation, care, and data export for each instrument they require.
 Trained users are required to run their analyses, take custody of their data promptly after it is generated, and clean the systems afterward.